Table of Contents

 6. Asbestos Cement Pipes

-~ Asbestos cement pipes are also commonly referred to as the AC pipes.
+~ Asbestos cement pipes are also commonly referred to as AC pipes.

 ~ They are manufactured using asbestos and cement as the major manufacturing materials.

-~ Mostly, a mixture of portland cement and asbestos fibres is used for the purpose.
+~ Mostly, a mixture of portland cement and asbestos fibers is used for the purpose.

 ~ They are used as the distribution pipes and the disposal pipes.